My Methods

 • I've been watching films and TV shows, or clips from films and TV, where women talk about not wanting children.

 • I've looked up talks and interviews with women talking about being childfree.
-This comedic take was one of the first ones I saw, and I want to use humour in my piece.
+There are varying reasons, and I want to do them justice, but also use humour.

 Floor Work